schlotg/viage-shopping-list/services.md

 # Viage Shopping List Tutorial

 ## Services
-In Viage Services are used to manage data or any other global resource.
+In Viage, Services are used to manage data or any other global resource.
 Components should only contain other components and the glu-logic to display data to the user.
-In contrast Services should not contain and display logic and handle all aspects of managing the data that is being displayed including notifying components when data has changed.
-Services are singletons and do need to be instantiated, you cna use them directly by importing them.
+In contrast, Services should not contain any display logic and handle all aspects of managing the data, including notifying components when data has changed.
+Services are singletons and do need to be instantiated, you can use them directly by importing them.

 ### Create a Service
 Using the Viage CLI, create a new service by typing the following in a shell in your project's direrctory: